-If your Windows 10/8 fails to boot, it will launch Automatic Repair, in order to attempt to repair Windows.
-If Automatic Repair also fails, you will want to use the Refresh your PC or Reset your PC option.
+If your Windows 11/10 fails to boot, it will launch Automatic Startup Repair, in order to attempt to repair Windows.
+If Automatic Repair also fails, you will want to use the Reset your PC option.
 To do so, you will select Advanced options > Troubleshoot > Reset or Refresh.

 Now even if Refresh your PC or Reset your PC options fail, you will be returned to the WinRE screen.
 Such a situation could arise if your Windows Registry hive has been badly damaged or corrupted.

-In such a case, KB2823223 recommends that you try the following:
+If Automatic Startup Repair or Reset PC is stuck in a reboot loop, KB2823223 recommends that you try the following:

 From the WinRE screen, select Troubleshoot > Advanced options.